 7. Talk yourself up

 Low self-esteem, which is a prime dating anxiety cause, can lead to people viewing themselves in poor light.
-It is quite possible that you feel anxious about going out on dates because you can’t think of anything that makes you desirable or attractive to the other person.
+You may feel anxious about going on dates because you can’t think of anything that makes you desirable or attractive to the other person.
 However, everyone has their share of good qualities, assets, and strong suits.
 So explore what makes you unique.
 Project this positive side to yourself on dates.

 8. Establish a rapport before going on dates